-Tobacco: Possession and/or use of any tobacco or e-cig product by students is prohibited in any attendance center, in a school-owned vehicle, at school sponsored events or on the school grounds.
+Tobacco: Possession and/or use of any tobacco, e-cig product, vape, or nicotine delivery device by students is prohibited in any attendance center, in a school-owned vehicle, at school sponsored events or on the school grounds.
 Students observed during or in possession of such products will be subject to disciplinary action: 1ST OFFENSE IS 1 DAY OSS, 2ND OFFENSE IS 3 DAYS OSS, 3RD OFFENSE IS 5 DAYS OSS, 4TH OR MORE OFFENSES IN A SCHOOL YEAR IS 10 DAYS WITH A POSSIBLE EXPULSION HEARING.
 A report will be filed with appropriate civil authorities.